How to write a CV that stands out in the engineering and manufacturing world

 2. Professional summary (3–4 lines)

-Short overview of who you are and what you specialise in.
+A short overview of who you are and what you specialize in.

 Example:

-Embedded Software Engineer with 8+ years’ experience delivering firmware for MCU-based systems in industrial and medical environments.
-Strong background in C/C++, RTOS and hardware bring-up, with end-to-end ownership from prototype to production.
+Embedded Software Engineer with 8+ years of experience delivering firmware for MCU-based systems in industrial and medical environments.
+Strong background in C/C++, RTOS, and hardware bring-up, with end-to-end ownership from prototype to production.

 3. Core skills